Project-DA-FANH/dafanh_website/content/About.md

     <strong>Pedagogy Specialist</strong><br>
     <strong>Contact:</strong> caherrera@csuchico.edu
   </td>
-  <td>Dr. Christine Herrera is an Assistant Professor in the Department Mathematics and Statistics at CSU, Chico.
-Dr. Herrera is the Louis Stokes Alliance for Minority Participation (LSAMP) curriculum advisor and instructor.
-In her free time, she enjoys spending time with her chihuahua Kiwi, yoga, exercising, hiking, reading, and gardening.</td>
+  <td> Dr. Christine Hererra was born and raised in Denver, Colorado.
+She is Mathematics Education Professor at CSU, Chico, and the Pedagogy Specialist for this project.
+One fun fact is that her favorite part of her job is spending her summers teaching the LSAMP Summer Calculus Boot Camp.
+During her free time, Christine enjoys creating mosaic art. </td>
 </tr>
 </table>